 - More Teeth than the Osmond Family: The vampires' Game Face looks like this.
 Especially Amy's.
 This is foreshadowed when we hear Jerry take a bite — just one — from an apple.
 We don't see his teeth at the time, but when he tosses the apple aside, most of the middle of the apple is gone.

 - My God, What Have I Done?: Peter's reaction to killing Ed.

 - No Ontological Inertia: When the vampire Jerry Dandridge is destroyed, Amy returns to normal.

-- No Sell: The first time Peter Vincent confronts Jerry Dandrige with a cross:
+- No Sell: The first time Peter Vincent confronts Jerry Dandridge with a cross:

 Peter Vincent: (brandishing a crucifix) "Back, spawn of Satan!"

-Jerry Dandrige: (chuckles) "Oh, really?" (grabs the cross, crushes it, and throws it aside) "You have to have faith for this to work on me!"
+Jerry Dandridge: (chuckles) "Oh, really?" (grabs the cross, crushes it, and throws it aside) "You have to have faith for this to work on me!"

-- Oh Crap: When Charley realizes that it's almost sunset and that Jerry will soon learn that he knows about him.
+- When Charley realizes that it's almost sunset and that Jerry will soon learn that he knows about him.

 - Peter when he looks in his pocket mirror and sees that Jerry has no reflection.

 - One-Winged Angel

 - Averted, as the film sticks pretty close to the Classical Movie Vampire.
 It even takes a note from Bram Stoker that it ain't the crucifix that harms vampires, but the faith being inspired by them.
 One minor deviation is that Jerry eats fruit, whereas the classic film vampire can only stomach blood.
 Apparently Chris Sarandon suggested that the guy has a bit of fruit bat in him as well as vampire bat, and the director figured "Hey, why not?"
 Of course, even if Jerry can't digest apples, they are a good natural way of cleaning teeth.